 Elijah strode into a grove of oak trees by the gate of Fort Jezreel.

 He bounced from foot to foot and pushed on his puffy eyes.
-“So, do you have a few words…maybe…now?”
+“So, Lord, do you have a few words for me to tell the king?”
 Squirrels rustled the leaves under an oak tree, and a lark warbled whee-whee-wheeoo.

 Elijah trudged over the bridge and through the gate.

 Farmers held small bags of silver beside mounds of beets, cabbage, or melons.
 Geese gabbled in clusters, tied by their wings.
 Chickens clucked from bamboo cages.
-Shoppers clutched tiny purses of a few shekels and stepped around puddles from the recent shower.
+Shoppers stepped around puddles from the recent shower and clutched tiny purses of a few shekels.

 At the front gate of the king’s compound, the shields of fifty royal bodyguards flashed in the sun.
 Elijah clenched his fists, raised his chin, and headed toward the guards.